DescartesResearch/Creo/docs/getting_started.md

     duration: 30 # duration of the warmup in seconds
     pause: 10 # duration in seconds to wait between the warmup and experiment
   # `intensity` specifies the starting and ending number of requests per second.
-  # The load generator will linearily interpolate the requests per second for each time step
+  # The load generator will linearly interpolate the requests per second for each time step
   # over the total experiment duration.
   intensity:
     start: 25